elliotgunn/elliotgunn.github.io/index.md

 I am a data scientist with a particular interest in research design, causality, and statistical programming.
 I'm an LSE drop-out, [Lambda School](https://lambdaschool.com/) drop-in.
 I’m most passionate about analytical work that is socially impactful and encourages interdisciplinary ways of thinking and working.
 My specialities include machine learning, analytics, econometrics (causal analysis), Python, SQL, Stata, LaTeX and R.

 I have a background in economics, econometrics, and research methodologies.
 I previously worked in research where I wrangled datasets, designed and published quantitative studies in global health.
-Some of the projects I was involved have been published:
+Several projects I was involved in have been published:
 * The Lancet ([global health funding in Canada](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736%2818%2930322-2/fulltext))
 * British Medical Journal ([FCTC & cigarette consumption](https://www.bmj.com/content/365/bmj.l2231))
 * Global Challenges ([overview of systematic reviews](https://onlinelibrary.wiley.com/doi/full/10.1002/gch2.201800019))